duanev/pgdb/README.md

 See READMEs in the example directories for quick start guides.

+No, seriously, to try out PGDB, pick an example directory and follow the README - that is the fastest way.

 PGDB provides source level debugging for assembly code such as NASM built ROMS and kernels.
 Some support is also available for the GCC tool chain.